Byron/benchmarksgame-cvs-mirror/bencher/readme.txt

 13) HOW TO ADD NEW LANGUAGE IMPLEMENTATIONS THAT REQUIRE MAKE

-13.1) In the [tools] section of the ini file, define a name that will substitute for the location of the new language implementation.
+13.1) In the [tools] section of bencher/makefiles/my.*.ini, define a name that will substitute for the location of the new language implementation.

    For example